coltse/fhir.cerner.com/content/smart/index.md

 At a high level, provider facing applications must receive the following authorizations:

 1. Cerner must validate and register every SMART app.
 As part of this process, Cerner validates the usage of FHIR resources and operations (for example, READ and WRITE).
 Cerner will not validate the usage of FHIR resources for direct to consumer apps.
 2. Each client decides whether they want to allow a SMART app to run on a domain-by-domain basis.
 3. Each client decides which users and roles can access the SMART app.

-To learn more about general SMART on FHIR app authorization process, see the SMART [App Authorization Guide](http://hl7.org/fhir/smart-app-launch/#smart-authorization-and-resource-retrieval).
-For implementation information regarding Cerner's Authorization server, see the [Authorization page](http://fhir.cerner.com/authorization/) at fhir.cerner.com.
+To learn more about general SMART on FHIR app authorization process, see  "SMART authorization and resource retrieval" in [SMART App Launch](http://hl7.org/fhir/smart-app-launch/2021May/).
+For implementation information regarding Cerner's Authorization server, see [Authorization](authorization/).

 ### Access Points ###

 Currently, end users can open SMART apps in the following ways:

-- Providers can access SMART apps from the *Cerner Millennium PowerChart* TOC (table of contents, a column of options that open different PowerChart components) and the Organizer view
+- Providers can access SMART apps from the *Cerner Millennium PowerChart (table of contents, a column of options that open different PowerChart components) and the Organizer view
 - Providers can access SMART apps from an *MPages* component that is embedded in *PowerChart*
 - Consumers can access SMART apps from HealtheLife to view their patient information
 - Providers/Consumers can access SMART apps from a stand-alone provider/patient facing SMART apps